Denma: Music

 On 30 September 2015, South Korean singer-songwriter Baram Kim (Kim baram) released a song 「I Need to Go Home Now」 (집에 가야만 해; Jib-e gayaman hae) from Chapter 1 Ep.
 15 - God's Lover (73) - #268 on YouTube.
 On 13 November 2017, he released the song on Musician League of Naver Music.

 On 23 July 2017, South Korean singer-songwriter and guitarist Peri Kim (Kim peri) released an inspired piece of 「Space Cat」 from God's Lover.
 The lyrics were written at the Dr. God's viewpoint.
 On 30 August and 2 September, he released a room version and a video, which he directly sang the song, on Musician League of Naver Music.

-Web fictions
+Web fiction

 The web fiction series have been serialized.
 It's authored by Dcdc.
 The first volume, The Puppet Show was serialized on 1 April 2017.
 The second volume, The Idolatry was serialized on 30 June.
 The third volume, The Love Sick is serializing on 8 December.
 But it was interrupted on 11 January ~ 2 February 2018.
 The novel volumes will be published in April.
 This is completed on 4 March 2018.

 Jacobo is the main character of The Puppet Show.
 Gaya and Daniel are the main character of The Idolatry.
 The Planar Constraint Quanx is the main character and an Equivalent Mass Substitution Quanx, a Taija race telepath Quanx, a middle-aged woman, a drug addict Teleporting Quanx is the characters of The Love Sick.